If you can't find a file or folder in your OneDrive, try these tips.

 To have fewer files on your computer, under Sync only these folders, check the boxes for the folders you want to sync.

 You might have saved the files to a location you didn't intend to, or moved the files by mistake.
-Go to the OneDrive website and use the Search everything box in the upper-left corner.
+Go to the OneDrive website, or the OneDrive mobile app, and use the Search everything box.

 Tip: Search in OneDrive not only searches the names of files, it also searches the contents of the files, including text in documents, as well as file metadata, photo tags and even text shown in photos.

-If you're syncing files, open File Explorer on your PC and browse to your OneDrive folder.
-Use the search box in the upper right to search for the missing files or folders.
+If you're syncing files, open File Explorer on your PC, or Finder on Mac, and browse to your OneDrive folder.
+Use the search box to search for the missing files or folders.

 If you can't remember the name of the file you're looking for, but remember when you last worked on it, try sorting the folder by Date modified or Date created.
 You can do this on the OneDrive website by tapping or clicking Sort in the upper-right corner.